High School Enrichment Program

 What happens if I forget to drop a course or just stop attending the course?

-Failing to notify the Early College office you want to drop a course may result in you receiving a “W” or “F” letter grade on your college transcripts and becoming ineligible to participate in the High School Enrichment program.
-It is your responsibility to notify the Early College office if you decide to not take a course after you were successfully registered for a course.
+It is your responsibility to notify the Office of Early College if you decide to not take a course after you were successfully registered for a course.
 Credit courses WILL remain on the your permanent college record.
-All coursework taken will appear on the your SCCCD transcript and may affect their financial aid or academic status at any SCCCD college if enrolled after high school.
+All coursework taken will appear on the your SCCCD transcript and may affect their financial aid or academic status at any college after high school.
 Visit the Satisfactory Academic Progress Policy webpage or Academic or Progress Probation webpage for financial aid and probation policies.

 What are waitlists?

-A waitlist is a list that students can join and wait for seats to open in a course.
-If a student in the course drops, a seat opens up and the first person on the waitlist is notified through college email with the option to add the class.
+A waitlist is a list that students join to wait for seats to open in a course.
+If a student in the course drops, a seat opens up and the first person on the waitlist is notified through SCCCD college email with the option to add the class.
+Being on the waitlist does not guarantee you a seat in the course.
+However, it does give you an advantage.

 Waitlists will be active from the first day of registration through the Thursday prior to the start of the term.
 For short-term courses, the waitlist will close 7 days prior to the start of the course.